Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice moves and chain complexes

-Consider first Case~(2-a).
+Consider first Case~(2-a) (depicted by the upper diagrams of Figure~\ref{f:iso2}).
 Clearly, $\Delta '$ in this case has negative local multiplicity somewhere, and hence we can conclude that $\Delta '$ represents a chain of length $2$.
 We argue that that chain is uniquely determined.
 To this end, let $\gamma_0$ denote the connected component of $\Delta \cap \gamma$ containing the initial point of $\gamma$.
 The arc $\gamma_0$ disconnects $\Delta$.
 When we thicken up $\gamma_0$, we see that the endpoint of $\gamma_0$ gives rise to two intersection points $e_i$ and $f_i$ of $\alpha_1'$ with $\beta_1$.
 Indeed, inside the tiling of $\Delta $, we can find a new elementary bigon $B_0'$.
 This elementary bigon $B_0'$ is contained in a unique bigon ${\mathcal B}'$ which contains one of the corners of $\Delta$: either the initial corner $x_1$ or the terminal one $y_1$.
 Assume it is the terminal corner.
 Then, ${\mathcal B}'$ is a bigon connecting $f_i \kaa'$ to $y_1 \kaa'$.
-We claim: \begin{itemize} \item There is a chain whose underlying domain is $\Delta '$, gotten by bigon from $\x=x_1\kaa'$ to $e_i\kaa'$, supported inside $\Delta$, followed by the above bigon ${\mathcal B}'$ from $f_i\kaa'$ to $\y$.
+We claim: \begin{itemize} \item There is a chain whose underlying domain is $\Delta '$, originating from the bigon which connects $\x=x_1\kaa'$ to $e_i\kaa'$, supported inside $\Delta$, followed by the above bigon ${\mathcal B}'$ from $f_i\kaa'$ to $\y$.
 We call this the {\em canonical chain for $\Delta '$}. \item The canonical chain is the only chain connecting $\x$ to $\y$ and whose support is $\Delta '$. \end{itemize}

 The first claim is straightforward.
 For the second, consider any chain ${\mathcal D}_1'$ and ${\mathcal D}_2'$ with the stated support.
 Note that $B_0'$ is contained in one of ${\mathcal D}_1'$ or ${\mathcal D}_2'$; denote the one it is contained in ${\mathcal D}_i'$.
 A geometric argument as before (using the properties that ${\mathcal D}_i'$ contains $B_0'$, and it has one of $x_1$ or $y_1$ as a corner) shows that $i=2$ and indeed ${\mathcal D}_2'=B'$.
 It is easy to conclude that the chain coincides with the canonical chain.